Michael Klipsch was appointed to the Purdue University Board of Trustees by Governor Mike Pence on May 11, 2015.

 Mr. Klipsch had a 20-year career with Klipsch Group, a family owned and operated holding company for a wide variety of consumer electronic brands; including most notably the Klipsch brand.
 Mr. Klipsch was a 3rd generation family member of the internationally renowned audio manufacturer of loudspeakers and headphones founded in 1946 by Paul Klipsch.

-Since joining Klipsch Group in 1996, Klipsch has held a wide variety of executive positions beyond his role as legal counsel, including creating a global supply chain capability to manage sourcing and sales to more than 40 countries.
-Launching the Klipsch brand into the headphone market in 2007, he has helped position the company as one of today’s leading headphone manufacturers, building on the Indianapolis-based company’s legacy of excellence.
+Mr. Klipsch held a wide variety of executive positions including President, Chief Operating Officer and Chief Counsel.
+Beyond his role of managing all legal affairs, strategic partnerships and manufacturing during his entire tenure at the company, his major contributions included creating a global supply chain capability to manage sourcing and sales to over 40 countries.
+Further launching the Klipsch brand into the headphone market in 2007, he helped position the company as one of today’s leading headphone manufacturers, building on the Indianapolis-based company’s legacy of excellence.

 After selling Klipsch Group in 2011 to a public company, Mr. Klipsch departed the company late 2015 to pursue new entrepreneurial opportunities including development of state of the art sports facilities with the first being the Grand Park Fieldhouse in Westfield, Indiana to open in 2016, investments in multi-family housing communities and other strategic private equity investments.